raspberrypilearning/sense-hat-marble-maze/worksheet.md

 # Sense Hat Marble Maze

-A Marble Maze is a game of skill, in which one or more marbles are placed inside of a maze, and the player needs to guide the marbles to a specific point by tilting the maze in various directions, causing the marbles to roll around.
+A marble maze is a game of skill and dexterity: one or more marbles are placed inside a maze, and the player needs to guide them to a specific point by tilting the maze in various directions, causing the marbles to roll around.

 ![Marble Maze](https://upload.wikimedia.org/wikipedia/commons/thumb/6/61/Round_maze.jpg/775px-Round_maze.jpg)

-Given that the Sense HAT is capable of reporting it's exact orientation and has an in-built 8x8 pixel LED display, it makes the perfect device to create an electronic marble maze game.
+Given that the Sense HAT is capable of reporting its exact orientation and has an in-built 8x8 pixel LED display, it is the perfect device with which to create an electronic marble maze game.

 ## Setting up the Sense HAT

 1. To begin with you'll need to start IDLE (`Menu>Programming>Python 3 (IDLE)`).

-1. Now create a new text file to write your code in (`File>New File`)
+1. Now create a new text file in which to write your code (`File>New File`).

-1. You're going to need to import some modules from the `sense_hat` package to get going, so write the following three lines into your text file that will enable access to the Sense HAT and clear the LED matrix.
+1. You're going to need to import some modules from the `sense_hat` package to get going, so write the following three lines into your text file, to enable access to the Sense HAT and to clear the LED matrix.

 	```python
 	from sense_hat import SenseHat